szantaii/easy-install-bcm2835/README.md

 sudo apt-get install -y build-essential coreutils findutils tar wget
 ```

 [^1]: The `build-essential` package is a metapackage.
-It does not install anything by itself but rather depends on several other packages instead.
+Its required dependencies are installed together with it.
+It does not install anything by itself.
 These dependencies, which contain everything required to compile basic software written in C and C++, will be installed when the `build-essential` metapackage is installed.

 ## Usage